Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

 # GeoAI Challenge for Cropland Mapping in Dry Environments
+This project contains the notebooks used for the zindi GEOAI Challenge for Cropland Mapping in Dry Environments.
 Competition link : https://zindi.africa/competitions/geoai-challenge-for-cropland-mapping-in-dry-environments

 ## Project Overview
-This project contains the notebooks used for the zindi GEOAI Challenge for Cropland Mapping in Dry Environments.
+Advances in machine learning and artificial intelligence offer the potential to significantly improve cropland and land cover classification by leveraging time-series satellite imagery.
+This challenge focuses on arid and semi-arid regions, where the primary difficulty lies in distinguishing cropland from pastures and steppe land.
+Participants are tasked with designing and evaluating methods for cropland mapping in two test regions:
+   -Fergana, Uzbekistan – a densely cultivated region with complex irrigation patterns.
+   -Orenburg, Russia – a semi-arid landscape where cropland is interspersed with steppe and pasture.

 The project focuses on:
 - Remote sensing data collection using Google Earth Engine
 - Preprocessing large-scale geospatial datasets
 - Building ML models for cropland classification

+## OBJECTIVES
+ 1. Accuracy: Develop robust models that improve cropland classification compared to existing global products.

+ 2. Cost-effectiveness: Design methods that balance performance with computational efficiency and scalability.

+ 3. Regional Adaptability: Tackle the unique challenges of arid and semi-arid landscapes where cropland is hard to distinguish from pastures and steppe.

+ 4. Global Impact: Contribute to better agricultural monitoring and food security by enhancing global cropland mapping initiatives.

 ## Tech Stack
 - Python (pandas, numpy, sklearn)